 Unfortunately, I got hammered on the tables, quickly ran out of money, and had to shift the balance to work more play less.
 If I had 10p for every professional poker player who told me that I could make money playing $1/2 NLHE at Planet Hollywood, then I could afford an Oprah Winfrey Chai Tea Latte.

 It doesn’t work like that.
 There’s this thing called variance and, if it turns up when you sit down at the table, it kicks your arse.
 I don’t have time to beat it.
 Instead, it beats the crap out of me.

 After that first year I swore that I would never cover the WSOP as a live reporter.
 It is an unforgiving role.
+I’d rather sit at home and look for Welcome Bonus to utilize whilst playing games at an online casino.
 There is nowhere to hide.
 I hated it and I haven’t done it since.
 I tip my hat off to the lads who get stuck in – year in year out.
 Sadistic bastards every single one of them.

 The second year I worked for Party Poker.
 On the face of it I had a cracking gig.
 I was being paid good money, was handed a suite at the Palazzo and told to cover the Party Poker qualifiers in the Main Event.

 It was even more complicated than the PokerNews gig.